You're holding it in your hand. The little green nugget. Your best friend.

 You want to be free.

-You sometimes fear you never can be because even after you flush the green shit away you will still miss it every second of every day, its absence in your life will become a very real and sore presence, you will be just as addicted to avoiding it as you were to smoking it.
+You sometimes fear you never can be free because even after you flush the green shit away you'll still miss it every second of every day, its absence in your life will become a very real and sore presence, you'll be just as addicted to avoiding it as you were to smoking it.

-Lauren sends a smiley face.
-No one has smiled at you in either the digital or real world for a while.
-Lauren is the one for you, not Jefferson or Daddy or Caesar or Midnight.
-Not the little green nugget.
+P is sending a smiley face, now.
+You're thinking, maybe she's the one for you, not Jefferson or Daddy or Caesar or Midnight, not the little green nugget, none of them.
 They are abusers who think you will always come crawling back, which you always have.
 But not now.
-The volcano inside you which you have kept dormant is stirring, spewing ash and earthly power.
-It is telling you that you are not finished yet.
+The volcano inside you which you have kept dormant is stirring.
+It's telling you something: you're not finished yet.
 The way you used to get so excited about life you could barely contain it, the way you used to feel like music was playing in your fingertips and you were capable of anything.
 The old you is still alive, in there, somewhere.

-You say aloud to yourself – Fuck everything.
+You are saying aloud to yourself, Fuck everything.

-You delete the text from your guy.
-You go through your phone and destroy any trace of a link to the guys and their stuff.
+You're deleting the text from your guy.
+You're going through your phone and destroying any trace of a link to the guys and their stuff.
 Calls, messages, contacts.
-Eradicate all.
+Eradicating all.

-You roll two cigarettes, one for you, one for her.
+You're rolling two cigarettes.
+Oe for you, one for her.

-You are both exhausted.
-You have covered some miles today, all along the rugged Welsh coast.
+You're both exhausted.
+You've covered some miles today, all along the coast.
 You had no destination.
-You just walked.
+It was just walking.

-From your throne, the bench on the hill, you guys can see everything, every inch of your idyllic little seaside town.
+Right now, as the sky is pink, from your little the bench on the hill, you guys can see everything.
 The big, mean ocean.
 The little patches of light from the houses.
-The dots of people flittering about the cobblestone roads.
+The dots of people flittering about the cobblestone town.

-You spilled your shit out on each other.
-You had nothing but time and the vast open of the beach to drown out the sounds of your words in.
-She told you about all the shit she was going through in her life.
-You wished you could help her but you had your hands in the toilet last night and are too much of a loser to offer life advice, but it did not matter anyway as your friend was not looking to you for answers but just for a friend, a punchbag, a wall to bounce echoes off.
+As you walked, you talked, spilling your shit out on each other.
+You had nothing but time and the vast open of the beach to drown out the sounds.
+P told you about all the shit she was going through in her life, her relationship falling apart, her debt, the link between the two.
+You wished you could help her but you had your hands in the toilet last night and are in no position to offer live advice, but it didn't matter anyway, as no answers were needed, just listening.

-You were surprised that the first time you thought about your old best friend was sometime in the afternoon.
-It was not on your mind for every second because you actually got lost in something other than smoke.
+You were surprised that you didn't even think about your old best friend all day, not until sometime in the afternoon.
+Today was probably the first time you've been lost in something other than smoke for years.
 It was when your phone buzzed in your pocket.

-Your guy again – Listen pal, whatever happened, it’s nothing we can’t talk through.
+Your guy again - Listen man, I haven't heard from you, but, whatever happened, it's nothing we can't talk through.
 Trust.
-I know it seems hard now but we’ve been through so much together.
-I can’t lose you.
+I know it seems hard now but we've been through so much together.
+I can't lose you.
 Call me xxxx

-You surprised yourself again by hitting delete before you could think about calling him and working it out.
-He was right, you had been through a lot together.
-But as Lauren talked on and on, something in her smile made you realise you do not have to go back.
-You were living in today, and really, come on, when was the last time you were a present, active member of the world, when was the last time you were something more than a sexless potato with a smokehole in your face, writhing in your dirty hole.
+And you surprised yourself again by hitting delete before you could think about calling him and working it out.
+He was right: you had been through a lot together, but P was talking and you were watching her mouth while she talked, and, man, you were living in Today, and really, come on, when was the last time you were a present, active member of the world, when was the last time you were anything more than a sexless vegetable with a smokehole in your face, writhing in your dirty hole.

 Maybe you should just take it easy.

 Then you feel it vibrate.
-Your guys are reaching out.
-They aren’t going to leave you in the cold.
-As Lauren talks, you sneak a look at it.
+Your guys.
+They're reaching out.
+They aren't going to leave you in the cold.
+P is talking, still, and you're sneaking a look at your phone.

 You are exactly where you want to be, where you quietly knew you would end up all day.
 The routine is so familiar it's ingrained into you.

-You reach for your phone and the message types itself.
+You are reaching for your phone and the message is typing itself.